RustOS: A Microkernel Built in Rust

 Memory Management

-Memory management known by its other name suffering is a very important part of an operating system.
+Memory management, known by its other name, suffering, is a very important part of an operating system.
 It is also one of the most complex parts of an operating system.
-However getting memory managment working expecially when using Rust unlocks a lot of potential.
+However, getting memory management working especially when using Rust unlocks a lot of potential.

 For my OS I decided to use a 3 tiered memory management system.